danehans/service-mesh-perf/README.md

 # Introduction

 Service meshes provide essential capabilities for managing microservices traffic, including security, observability, and traffic management.
 However, these features often come with performance trade-offs.
 This project explores the performance impact of different service mesh configurations.
-Specifically, we will compare [Istio](https://istio.io/) ambient mode.
+Specifically, we compare [TODO].

 Ambient mode is a newer approach designed to reduce the overhead associated with the sidecar pattern.

 ## Test Environment